Taking Care of Yourself

 Making a Lasting Power of Attorney allows you to say who deals with your affairs in your lifetime.
 There are two types of Lasting Power of Attorney – one that relates to your property and financial affairs, and the other that relates to your health and welfare.
 The two Lasting Powers of Attorney complement each other and enable you to say who should look after your affairs in the event that you are unable to.

-Without Lasting Powers of Attorney in place, your legal next of kin have to apply to the Court of Protection in London for an order to be able to deal with your affairs.
+Without Lasting Powers of Attorney in place, your legal next of kin have to apply to the court of protection in London for an order to be able to deal with your affairs.
 This can prove to be a lengthy and expensive process at a time when time may be of the essence – don’t let that happen.

 So, don’t delay – take care of yourself today!